-The NCSP21 discusses system needs and plans for meeting these needs for the period 2022 through 2030.
-The key findings and conclusions of NCSP21, as discussed in Section 6, are as follows:
+The NCSP23 summarizes needs and plans for meeting these needs discussed with stakeholders in 2022 and 2023.
+The key findings and conclusions of NCSP23, as discussed in Section 6, are as follows:

-- Regional and interregional stakeholders provide the ISO/RTOs with key input for system planning activities through an open process. - The ISO/RTO regional and interregional planning activities conducted during 2020 and 2021 reviewed regional needs and solutions and did not identify any need for new interregional transmission projects for cost allocation that would be more efficient or cost effective in meeting the transmission system needs of multiple regions than proposed regional system improvements included in the ISOs/RTOs' respective regional plans.
+- Regional and interregional stakeholders provide the ISO/RTOs with key input for system planning activities through an open process. - The ISO/RTO regional and interregional planning activities conducted during 2022 and 2023 reviewed regional needs and solutions and did not identify any need for new interregional transmission projects for cost allocation that would be more efficient or cost effective in meeting the transmission system needs of multiple regions than proposed regional system improvements included in the ISOs/RTOs' respective regional plans.